ChefsClub/slate/source/index.html.md

 > The above command does't returns anything

-This endpoint sends en email to the client with a password recovery token
+This endpoint sends en email to the client with a password recovery token.

+The `auth_key` is the client's cpf.
+So, the `auth_key` param must have as value the client's CPF on the request.

 ### HTTP Request